9patil/PHARMACEUTICAL-WEB-STORE/README.md

 - `pharmacy.sql` → Database structure for users, orders, products
 - `products.sql` → Product-specific database setup

-### Assets
-- `style.css` → Styling
-- `script.js` → Optional JavaScript functionality

 ## 🌟 About This Project
-This project is designed for learning and experimentation with **PHP and SQL**, demonstrating how to build a functional e-commerce platform for pharmaceutical products.
-It covers full-stack development concepts like database integration, session management, CRUD operations, and responsive design.
+This project is a beginner-friendly PHP and SQL application demonstrating a fully functional online store for pharmaceutical products.
+It covers key concepts like database integration, session management, CRUD operations, and admin-user interaction.